-For many years Airbus France has been using aiT, StackAnalyzer and Astrée in the development of safety-critical avionics software for several airplane types, including the A380, the world’s largest passenger aircraft.
-The analyzers were used as a part of certification strategy to demonstrate compliance to DO-178B, up to Level A.
+For two decades now, Airbus has been using a wide array of our tools, including aiT, StackAnalyzer, Astrée, and CompCert in the development of safety-critical avionics software for several aircraft types, including the A380, the world’s largest passenger airplane.
+The analyzers are used as part of certification strategy to demonstrate compliance with DO-178B, up to Level A.

-In April 2008, Astrée was used to prove the absence of any runtime errors in a C version of the automatic docking software of the Jules Verne Automated Transfer Vehicle (ATV), enabling ESA to transport payloads to the International Space Station.
+Astrée was used to prove the absence of any runtime errors in a C version of the automatic docking software of the Jules Verne Automated Transfer Vehicle, enabling ESA to transport payloads to the International Space Station.
 This was the first fully automatic docking maneuver not performed by a Russian vessel.

 As the world’s leading provider of embedded wireless communication and positioning solutions, u‑blox in Switzerland is using StackAnalyzer to avoid stack overflow problems at compile time and to increase the reliability and quality of their controlling software.